-a) LOBOs
+- a) Market loans including LOBOs

-b) PWLB
+- b) PWLB

-c) Local authorities
+- c) Local authorities

 4.4.
 APPROVED METHODS AND SOURCES OF RAISING CAPITAL FINANCE

 Finance will only be raised in accordance with the Local Government and Housing Act 1989, and within this limit the Council has a number of approved methods and sources of raising capital finance.
 These are: